civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    Rudimentary religious feats wonders, buildings, and units.
 Fixed:    Unit grouping: Units have to be on the same tile to be grouped.
 This
           fixes insecure slic code.
-Fixed:    River mouthes are not deleted due to global warming or ozone depletion.
+Fixed:    River mouths are not deleted due to global warming or ozone depletion.
 Changed:  Increased richness of mountains and rivers on fresh created maps.
 Changed:  Slic events are tested for valid arguments, if one argument is invalid
-          the event execution is stoped and an error message is displayed.
+          the event execution is stopped and an error message is displayed.
 Fixed:    ClickedArmy event has now a valid army if the clicked army is not
           owned by the clicker.
 Fixed:    ZOCs are now cleared again.
-Changed:  Revered the show order of diplomatic probosals in human-human
+Changed:  Revered the show order of diplomatic proposals in human-human
           diplomacy in PBEM and HotSeat.
 Fixed:    Rush buy in PBEM.
 Changed:  German grammar about civilisations, units, and goods.